If you are interested in staying at Abhayagiri as an overnight guest, we ask that you please read the following before making a request to stay.

 The Daily Routine

 Guests participate in the daily routine, including the morning group meditation which begins at 5:00 am and the evening group meditation which begins at 7:00 pm or 7:30 pm.
-The daily morning routine also includes a brief chore and a three hour work period.
-Physical disabilities/sensitivities are taken into account when work tasks are decided upon in the 7:30 am work meeting.
+The daily morning routine also includes a brief chore and a three-hour work period.
+Physical disabilities/sensitivities are taken into account when work tasks are assigned in the 7:30 am work meeting.
 We ask guests to inform the guest monk of any physical problems that may prevent specific types of work, for example, heavy lifting or digging.

 5:00 am Morning meeting - chanting and meditation

 7:30 am Morning work period assignments and a Dhamma reflection